 Arc'teryx Cerium LT Hoody Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Cerium LT stuffs a ton of high-loft down into its hood and sewn-through compartments on the back of the neck.
-It also uses Arc'teryx's Down Composite Mapping to include panels of Coreloft synthetic insulation in places where there is a high threat of moisture build-up, and in this case that meant on top of the shoulders.
+It also uses Arc'teryx's Down Composite Mapping to include panels of Coreloft synthetic insulation in places where there is a high threat of moisture build-up, and in this case, that meant on top of the shoulders.

-In particular, we loved how this jacket featured very long sleeves that wouldn't ride up above our wrists when moving our arms overhead or to the side, and also had a spacious enough cut that we never felt constriction in our shoulders, chest, or upper back.
-On the other hand, we were really happy that this jacket didn't cross the line into being too baggy like we found with the cut of the REI Co-op Magma 850.
-9 out of 10 for the best fit.
+We felt that the Cerium LT offered an excellent fit.
+This jacket is loose and highly mobile, without crossing the boundary into being baggy.
+In particular, we loved how this jacket featured long sleeves that wouldn't ride up above our wrists when moving our arms overhead or to the side, and also had a spacious enough cut that we never felt constricted in our shoulders, chest, or upper back.
+On the other hand, we were thrilled that this jacket didn't cross the line into being too baggy like we found with some models.

 While the Cerium LT has a minimum of usable features, we found them to perform slightly less awesome than many of the features found on competitor's jackets.